 Lina initially trained as a dancer and graduated from Laban with a BA (Hons) in Dance Theatre and performed in various shows ranging from baroque dance to short film and installations.
 Her focus then shifted towards movement for actors and movement directing, as well as building her own acting experience.
 Lina is also a yoga teacher.

-Winston is a qualified Exercise Physiologist, who has worked as a Personal & Group Exercise Trainer, and a Sports Injury/Rehabilitation Therapist for over 23 years.
+a Sports Injury/Rehabilitation Therapist for over 23 years.
 He runs a wellbeing company, Balance, which offers health & fitness programming, remedial training, injury rehabilitation and personal development.
 He has taught at many health clubs and corporate institutions across London as well for international appointments.

 As a working actor and voice over for nearly 30years, Peter is ideally placed to be a highly effective acting/voice coach.
 With an MA from BSA plus teacher training under Berry, Sharpe and Linklater, Peter has taught at LAMDA, ALRA, The Patel Conservatoire, The Courtyard and with The Acting Habit, as well as working with countless actors individually.
 Acting/VO work includes: Witcher III, Dying Light, Outlander, The Crown; work with RSC, ROH and the Abbey Theatre; over 200hours of episodic TV; and numerous commercials.